Roxanne2904/react-calendar-library/README.md

 >
 > > `npm install` or `yarn` (if you're using yarn)
 >
-> To install all DevDepedencies ...:
+> If that is necessary, to install all DevDepedencies ...:
 >
 > > `npm install --only=dev`